Nethereum/Nethereum.Docs/docs/nethereum.autogen.contractapi.csharp.md

 ## Alternatives for Code Generation

-The Netherum.Abi.Autogen uses the Nethereum.Generator.Console under the hood.
+The Nethereum.Autogen.ContractApi.CSharp package uses the Nethereum.Generator.Console under the hood.
 It is possible to use this in isolation.

 [Nethereum Generator Console](https://github.com/Nethereum/Nethereum.Docs/edit/master/docs/nethereum-code-generation.md)